Li-Lab-SUSTech/FD-DeepLoc/README.md

 2. `demo2` trains a network based on our experimental large-FOV astigmatism NPC dataset (fig.4).
-The corresponding test dataset contains two cropped sub-regions from the entire FOV with different field positions.
+The corresponding test dataset contains two cropped sub-regions of the entire FOV with different field positions.
 It should be noted that the predictions of this dataset need drift correction for better view.
 This demo takes about 5 hours to train and tens of minutes to predict.